 This question might sound a bit strange, since Zverev already has quite a following, but there is also a resistance to his rise.
-It might be from the nostalgics who believe tennis was/is better when Rafa and Federer rules or it might be from people who claim they find Zverev arrogant.
-There are also tennis fans who doesn’t think he has an entertaining style of tennis.
+It might be from the nostalgics who believe tennis was/is better when Rafa and Federer rules, or it might be from people who claim they find Zverev arrogant.
+There are also tennis fans who does not think he has an entertaining style of tennis.
 It would be interesting to hear what you think here.
 Do you like or dislike Zverev?
 Why?

 Will Zverev be the next world number one?
 Does he have an attitude problem?